What is Omnichannel Retail?

 In 2013, well before omnichannel retail became an everyday reality, one study showed how such an approach can add to customer loyalty.
 Brands that are omnichannel retain over 83% of their customers from one channel to another, strongly increasing their lifetime value.

 For decades now, retail businesses have been striving to get customers to purchase from them again and again.
-This approach benefits a business by giving them more in return for every buck they spend on marketing.
-Today, with an omnichannel approach done right, the scope to achieve just that is immense.
+This approach benefits a business by giving them more in return for every buck spent on marketing.

 So, when a customer visits your web store, or reads an Instagram post from you and discovers a product, the first interaction is complete.
 When they get to the store later, they come armed with information.
 Therefore, your store employees need to take the interaction a step further.